kiwitcms/enterprise/README.md

 ============================

-This repository contains downstream distribution for the [Kiwi TCMS](http://kiwitcms.org) open source test case management system, dubbed *Enterprise Edition*.
+This repository contains downstream distribution for the [Kiwi TCMS](http://kiwitcms.org) open source test management system, dubbed *Enterprise Edition*, which contains the following changes:

 * Based on `kiwitcms/kiwi` Docker image
 * **Compatible only with PostgreSQL !!!**